Freddy Fazbear's New Pizzeria has closed for good. And so, another restaurant is going to take its place in the world of entertainment.

 - The Atoner: There's some hints that the night guard you're playing as wants to make up for something.
 What's that something?
 Well, an easter egg reveals that she fell asleep on the job at the robot factory, allowing someone to add a little something extra to the assembly line...

 - Bittersweet Ending: Mary Schmidt survives the seven nights relatively unscathed and gets fired from Candy's Burger and Fries.
-But the company lives on and along it its legacy of murdered children and night guards.
+But the pizzeria lives on... until 1993.

 - Black Eyes of Evil: Old Candy.
 If he appears in Backstage 1, his eyes will not glow in the dark, so you have to check the cameras to confirm that he is there.
 Same goes for RAT, who appears in both Backstage 1 and Entrance Hall.

 - Black Speech: Like the original Five Nights at Freddy's, the Night 5 phone call contains a muffled and severely distorted speech.
 Ironically, if you reverse it, it is anything but a Black Speech: it's a passage from the Old Testament, specifically, Leviticus 19:11-12.You shall not steal, nor deal falsely nor lie one to one another.
 You shall not swear by my name falsely.
 Neither shall thou profane the name of thy god.
 I am the LORD.